WEF and PwC Report: Nature Risks Threaten Businesses and Economy

 The report further contends that moving forward, businesses must pursue a “nature-positive way of doing business.”
 The report draws on research and recommendations based on climate change-related risks to enterprises to develop a mechanism for managing nature-related perils in the future.

 The report argues that only a proactive shift in existing practices can help tackle the increasing impact of economic activities on biodiversity.
-It calls industry leaders, investors, policy-makers and civil society to work collectively to make strides in this area by 2030.
+It calls on industry leaders, investors, policy-makers, and civil society to work collectively to make strides in this area by 2030.

 Notably, the report emphasizes that nature-based risks for businesses will have far-reaching material consequences.
 Hence, it is in the self-interest for businesses and their stakeholders to take preemptive strategic and policy action.